SteveJustin1963/tec-AT5000/README.md

 # tec-AT5000
-Create a Simpsons AT-5000 auto phone dialler using parts from TE14 Dialer and the TE-Dial-Alarm-2 driven by Forth code, for war-dialing the neighbourhood until with Mr Plod or the Feds loses his cool.
+inspired by the Simpsons AT-5000 auto dialer, use software ideas from TE14 Dialer and hardware from TE-Dial-Alarm-2, hack some code in asm and MINT

 ## Warning